vDorst/RTLPlayground/README.md

 There is no support for uploading the firmware via ethernet.
-Instead you need to open the switch and flash the image directly onto the flash chip, which is done easiest using a SOIC-8 clip:
+Instead you need to open the switch and flash the image directly onto the flash chip, which is done easiest using a SOIC-8 clip (alternatively you de-solder the flash chip and install a SOIC adapter):
 - Disconnect power from switch
 - Attach the clip onto the flash chip
 - Connect USB of flash programmer, the power LED on the switch will light up, check cabling if not.
 Don't panic, mixing up GND and 3.3V does not seem to destroy the switch (at leasts the on I did this to).
-- Use IMSProg to detect the clip
+- Use IMSProg (flashrom should work, too) to detect the clip
 - MAKE A BACKUP OF THE EXISTING FIRMWARE!
 - then load the firmware into IMSProg
 - and program flash